 Not ‘The Anglezarke Amble’ which is a LDWA organised 24mile challenge walk/run but a pleasant amble around the reservoir with two old friends.
-This easy walk fitted in with A’s recuperation from knee injury and P was willing to come along for the chat, we go back a long way.
+This easy walk fitted in with the Plastic Bag Man’s recuperation from knee injury and the Professor was willing to come along for the chat, we go back a long way.
 The south end of the reservoir was a good meeting place.
 We all commented on the increased traffic encountered on the journey here, guess that is a fact of the times and that we should think more seriously about using public transport.
 The paths were dry after the recent fine weather and the day hot and mainly sunny – ideal for ambling.

 The reservoir was constructed in the 1859’s to supply water to Liverpool and is part of a chain of reservoirs in the Rivington area.
 We passed the Tudor style Waterman’s Cottage built by Liverpool Corporation.